From Little Acorns, Mighty Oaks Grow

 |

-Our Learning Objectives for the children in their Mathematics work during Autumn 1 are:
+Our Learning Objectives for the children in their Literacy work during the Summer Term are: To read simple sentences using their phonic knowledge with increasing fluency |

 |